For 3 days in May, cities from across Canada and around the world will gather to learn how to start their own CityStudio.

 - Draw on lessons learned from over 200 CityStudio projects

-The Art of Cities will be hosted at CityStudio, 1800 Spyglass Place, in Vancouver.
+The Art of Cities will be hosted at CityStudio, 1800 Spyglass Place, in Vancouver, BC.

 We are currently securing preferred rates at a number of Vancouver hotels to meet a range of budgets.
 Successful applicants will receive an information package with accommodation and travel recommendations by mid-March.

 To Vancouver: As a major airline hub on the west coast, Vancouver International Airport (YVR) offers many direct flights between cities across Canada, and is the closest airport to The Art of Cities.
 Upon arrival in the Domestic Terminal, attendees are a short walk away from the Canada Line, a rapid transit line that links the airport with downtown Vancouver in half an hour.